Julioxfiles/Ubuntu-22.04-Web-Server-Setup/README.md

 # *** Download Adminer ***
 Taken from: https://stackoverflow.com/questions/65053387/problem-with-adminer-php-8-0-on-ubuntu-20-04

+From Trevor:
+Support was added in December 2020, unfortunately only weeks after your question @The-Evil-Fox.
+The only problem is it seems the Ubuntu repo is not up to date so if you install via apt install adminer you'll still be on a version that doesn't support PHP 8.

 The easiest way I found to update is to still install it that way, but then use wget to download the latest version of adminer.php.
 So do something like this:

 Go to the adminer folder